hwsmm/cosutrainer/README.md

 x86_64-w64-mingw32-gcc -mconsole -W -Wall -Wextra -o read_registry.exe src/winregread.c -lshlwapi
 ```

 If you don't have `OSU_SONG_FOLDER` or `~/.cosu_songsfd`, `read_registry.exe` will be used as a fallback.
+You need to use `PATH` to specify `wine` executable. `/opt/wine-osu/bin/wine osu\!.exe` won't work well

-It tries to use the same environment with the running osu!, but there are some limitations since `cosu-trainer` itself is a Linux native application, and osu! is running on WINE.
+It tries to use the same environment with the running osu!, but it doesn't integrate well since `cosu-trainer` itself is a Linux native application, and osu! is running on WINE.
-- You need to use `PATH` to specify `wine` executable. `/opt/wine-osu/bin/wine osu\!.exe` won't work well
-- It works well enough for me, but it isn't reliable due to how it works.

 ### Experimental Windows support
 Things mostly work but it's kinda flaky.
 You can use [MSYS2](https://msys2.org) (Note that cosu-trainer only supports UCRT).